Forward selection and post-selection inference in factorial designs: Introduction

 \subsection{Factorial experiments: opportunities and challenges}

-Ever since the seminal work of \citet{Fisher35} and \citet{yates1937design}, factorial designs have been widely used in many fields, including agricultural, industrial, and biomedical sciences \citep[e.g.,][]{box2005statistics, wu2011experiments, gerber2012field}.
-For example, in social science, one government funded research by \cite{zhang2022social} studied the social construction of hate crime in the U.S. using factorial experiments based on three factors: race, sexual orientation, and religious affiliation.
-As another example, in ecology, \cite{rillig2019role} studied multiple global change factors in driving soil functions and microbial biodiversity with factorial designs involving up to ten factors involving drought, temperature, antibiotics, etc. Factorial experiments are popular partially because they can simultaneously accommodate multiple factors and offer opportunities to estimate not only the main causal effects of factors but also their interactions.
+Ever since the seminal work of \citet{Fisher35} and \citet{yates1937design}, factorial designs have been widely used in many fields, including agricultural, industrial, biomedical, and social sciences \citep[e.g.,][]{box2005statistics, wu2011experiments, gerber2012field}.
+Factorial experiments are popular because they can simultaneously accommodate multiple factors and offer opportunities to estimate not only the main effects of factors but also their interactions.